 As a parent, one of your biggest concerns is the impact of divorce on your children, and your future relationship and time spent with your children, following the divorce.
 Divorce is stressful on everyone in the family, and divorce can impact children in very profound ways.
 We strive to work with families to mitigate the impact of divorce, during and after the process.

 Developing a Co-Parenting Plan

-If you have children, one of the most important documents that will be a part of the divorce process is your parenting plan.
+If you have minor children, one of the most important documents that will be a part of the divorce process is your parenting plan.
 Your parenting plan will serve as the roadmap for your future life with your children and your co-parent.
 The more detailed, intentional and well thought-out your parenting plan, the less conflict and confusion will arise later on.
 We work with you to carefully consider and draft a personal co-parenting plan that is supportive to you and your children.
 We focus on preserving stability, maintaining family traditions, and decreasing stress on children.

 Establish Healthy Routines